Marble Madness: Release

 The game was originally released in arcades in December 1984.
-Beginning in 1986, Marble Madness was released for multiple platforms with different companies handling the conversions; several home versions were published by Electronic Arts, Tiger Electronics released handheld and tabletop LCD versions of the game, and it was ported to the Nintendo Entertainment System by Tengen.
+Beginning in 1986, Marble Madness was released for multiple platforms with different companies handling the conversions; several home versions were published by Electronic Arts, Tiger Electronics released handheld and tabletop LCD versions of the game, and was ported to the Nintendo Entertainment System by Rare, to the Sega Mega Drive in Japan by Tengen, and to the Sega Genesis by Electronic Arts.
 The Commodore 64 and Apple IIe versions have a secret level not present in other versions.

 Beginning with the 1998 title Arcade's Greatest Hits: The Atari Collection 2, Marble Madness has been included in several arcade game compilations.
-In 2003, it was included in the multi-platform Midway Arcade Treasures, a compilation of games developed by Williams Electronics, Midway Games, and Atari Games.
+In 2003, it was included in the multi-platform Midway Arcade Treasures, a compilation of games developed by Williams Electronics, Midway Games and Atari.
 Marble Madness was also included in the 2012 Midway Arcade Origins collections.
-THQ Wireless released a Java port in 2004.
+THQ Wireless released a mobile phone port on the Java ME platform in 2004.
 Electronic Arts released a mobile phone port in 2010 that includes additional levels with different themes and new items that augment the gameplay.
-An iOS port was in development, but it was never released.